ARTonkin/MVP-Studio/README.md

 These are some of the preparation tasks I had completed at MVP Studio before I moved onto the core team.

+As part of the core team, I worked on analysing property data.

 ### Onboarding task

 A set of basic SQL tasks to show competency.